lasoya/Mod2_Project/README.md

 Temperature data gathered from the World Bank was merged into dataframe using Country as the key.
 In later steps, it was removed as a feature variable as it was considered not significant in the model according to the p values in the OLS regression analysis.

-## Linear Regression Model Preparation and Testing
+## Linear Regression Model Preparation and Creation

+A training dataset for creating the linear regression model and a testing dataset was created by taking 90% of the data points for training and 10% for testing.

 The variables used in the linear regression model testing were: quality score (as target variable), country of origin, temperature, aroma, flavor, acidity, aftertaste, body, balance, uniformity, sweetness, clean cup, cupper points, and processing method.
 These variables were chosen for the testing because of the completion and cleanliness of the data available as well as their relationships to the target variables.